deepfence/terraform-aws-cloud-scanner/examples/organizational/deploy-with-member-account-read-write-access-creation/README.md

         * [Organizational CloudFormation StackSets](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/stacksets-orgs-enable-trusted-access.html)
 2. Configure [Terraform **AWS** Provider](https://registry.terraform.io/providers/hashicorp/aws/latest/docs) for the `management` account of the organization

-3. Organizational Multi-Account Setup, a specific role is required, to enable Cloud compliance scanner to impersonate on organization member-accounts and provide
+3. Organizational Multi-Account Setup, a specific role is required, to enable Deepfence cloud scanner to impersonate on organization member-accounts and provide

    * The ability to scan the resources in member account.
    * By default, it uses [AWS created default role `OrganizationAccountAccessRole`](https://docs.aws.amazon.com/organizations/latest/userguide/orgs_manage_accounts_access.html)
-     * When an account is created within an organization, AWS will create an `OrganizationAccountAccessRole` [for account management](https://docs.aws.amazon.com/organizations/latest/userguide/orgs_manage_accounts_access.html), which Cloud compliance scanner will use for scanning resources in member account.
+     * When an account is created within an organization, AWS will create an `OrganizationAccountAccessRole` [for account management](https://docs.aws.amazon.com/organizations/latest/userguide/orgs_manage_accounts_access.html), which Deepfence cloud scanner will use for scanning resources in member account.
      * However, when the account is invited into the organization, it's required to [create the role manually](https://docs.aws.amazon.com/organizations/latest/userguide/orgs_manage_accounts_access.html#orgs_manage_accounts_create-cross-account-role)
        > You have to do this manually, as shown in the following procedure.
 This essentially duplicates the role automatically set up for created accounts.
 We recommend that you use the same name, OrganizationAccountAccessRole, for your manually created roles for consistency and ease of remembering.
      * If role name, `OrganizationAccountAccessRole` wants to be modified, it must be done both on the `aws` member-account provider AND input value `organizational_member_default_admin_role`

-5. Provide a member **account ID for Cloud compliance scanner workload** to be deployed.
+5. Provide a member **account ID for Deepfence cloud scanner workload** to be deployed.
    Our recommendation is for this account to be empty, so that deployed resources are not mixed up with your workload.
    This input must be provided as terraform required input value
     ```